 You should visit Cairns in Queensland to visit the Great Barrier Reef!
-Whether you snorkel or scuba the Great Barrier Reef, don’t miss this adventure when in Australia.
+Whether you snorkel or scuba, don’t miss this adventure when in Australia.
 It is a sight not to be missed.
 We will plan for a longer scuba diving adventure when we return – and hope that the coral bleaching currently happening due to high water temperatures doesn’t destroy too much of this treasure.

 We were headed to Bali next and would end our SE Asia trip with a few weeks in Thailand.
 We hoped to do much more snorkelling and scuba diving, but we suspected that the GBR experience could not be topped!

-Did you snorkel or scuba the Great Barrier Reef?
+Did you go snorkeling or scuba diving in the Great Barrier Reef?
 What part of the reef did you visit?
 Any tips for visitors?

 If you like to hear about snorkeling and scuba diving, maybe you should read …